Namadgi National Park

 In winter, snowfalls on higher peaks and the area was once home to a vibrant ski club and chalet at Mount Franklin founded in 1934.
 In 2003, a major bushfire burnt large tracts of land in the park and the Franklin Chalet burned to the ground.
-Today, skiing is seasonal and people wishing to see snow can visit Corin Forest on the Corin Dam road.
+People wishing to see snow can visit Corin Forest Mountain Resort on the Corin Dam road.

 Popular walks and features in the park for day visitors include Square Rock, Booroomba Rocks, Gibraltar Falls, Orroral Valley, Yankee Hat rock art site in Gudgenby Valley, Yerrabi Walking Track, Nursery Swamp and Mount Franklin.

 For information, displays, permits, brochures and maps, visit the Namadgi Visitor Centre, near the historic village of Tharwa.

 Namadgi provides a wide range of recreation experiences – find out more through the links below:

 Mountain biking and cycle touring on formed roads and mountain biking